Client Intake Process for Law Firms

 From the start, you’ll want to focus on building trust with your clients.
 Often, the intake process happens at a point when clients are still shopping around for a lawyer.
 If your intake is good, you have an opportunity to earn their trust and convince them that you’re the attorney for them.

-Overview of the Client Intake Process
+Overview of the Client Intake Process for Law Firms

 There are several steps involved in the client intake process.